Sonic the Hedgehog Triple Trouble

 Characters

 Like in Sonic Chaos, the player has a choice between two characters: Sonic or Tails.
-Both characters can perform the Spin Dash by holding Down and pressing 1 or 2 repeatedly, then releasing Down for a burst of speed, and also have the ability to skim atop the surface of water in ball form when timed right, as previously seen in Sonic Chaos and Sonic the Hedgehog 2.
-A new technique both characters can perform is the ability to curl up into a ball by pressing 1 or 2 after bouncing on a Spring, allowing the player to defend themselves should they be catapulted into the air as well as gain extra air control.
+Both characters can perform the Spin Dash by holding and pressing or repeatedly, then releasing for a burst of speed, and also have the ability to skim atop the surface of water in ball form when timed right, as previously seen in Sonic Chaos and Sonic the Hedgehog 2.
+A new technique both characters can perform is the ability to curl up into a ball by pressing or after bouncing on a Spring, allowing the player to defend themselves should they be catapulted into the air as well as gain extra air control.
 This technique is even required at certain points in the game, such as defeating the Tart Turtle boss.

 Items